karalkou/nodeMentoring2018Q4/README.md

 #### Tasks
 1. Navigate to **​SwaggerHub**​​ and create your personal account here.
 2. Create new API with OpenAPI version 2.0.
 3. Create API documentation for all implemented routes from prerequisites.
-Make sure thatyour documentation contains following information:
+Make sure that your document ation contains following information:
     1. name and description for every tag;
     2. name, description, example value and model for every parameter;
     3. all required parameter should be marked appropriately;